mahd149/Tradezy/README.md

 # Tradezy

-This is a very basic Simulation to Stock Market.
+This is a very basic Simulation of Stock Market.

+Download the zip file to open the project and start debugging instantly.